hikikones/bevy-sequential-actions/README.md

 * The `on_stop` method which is called when an action is stopped.

 Each action is given a unique entity that we will refer to as the `status` entity.
+This entity is spawned before an action starts, and despawned after it stops.
 It contains two components:

 * The `ActionFinished` component which must be used in order to declare that an action is finished.
 * The `ActionAgent` component which is optionally used for getting the entity id for the `agent`.

-The `status` entity is spawned before an action starts, and despawned after it stops, and so should not be stored.

 A simple wait action follows.